Roller Derby FAQs

 Is there an age requirement to play?

-You must be 21 or older to be eligible to become a member of the Brewcity Bruisers and there is no maximum age limit.
-The Recreational League is open to skaters 18 and over.
+You must be 18 or older to be eligible to become a member of the Brewcity Bruisers and there is no maximum age limit.
+The recreational league is open also open to skaters 18 and over.
 If you are under 18 you should check out our Junior Derby/Micro Brews program.

 What equipment do I need to play roller derby?